etcd-io/jetcd/Documentation/Lease.md

 # Overview

-The EtcdLease interface provides methods to grant, revoke, and keepalive leases.
+The Lease interface provides methods to grant, revoke, and keepalive leases.

 ## grant function